On the Unruh effect and the thermofield double state: The Unruh effect

 we arrive to

-Making $\W'=\W$ we obtain a divergent integral, as we mentioned in \eqref{NN}.
-This result is due to the integration over the whole spectrum of energy $\omega$ for the scalar field in Minkowski: $a=a(\w)$ in \eqref{170}.
-In addition, it is important to mention that the left hand side of \eqref{deltabb} looks exactly as a density for an specific value of $\W$.
-From \eqref{NN} we obtain
+Setting $\Omega' = \Omega$, we obtain a divergent integral, as previously mentioned for equation \eqref{NN}.
+As can be seen from equation \eqref{mirinfo1}, this divergent result arises from the integration over the entire energy spectrum $\omega$ of the scalar field in Minkowski spacetime.
+However, more significantly from a physical perspective, it is due to the fact that the entire analysis has been conducted using the plane wave field modes $f_\omega$ and $h_{\omega'}$.\\